-I suggest starting your two-day itinerary in Vienna with its historical sights.
-There is so much history to see in Vienna, choosing only one or two museums to visit can be a tough choice, but I've done my best to limit it on this first day.
+I suggest starting the first day of your 2 day Vienna itinerary with the most famous sights in the city.
+There is so much history to see in Vienna that choosing only one or two museums to visit can be a tough choice.
+So, I've done my best to limit it to only the best ones for the first day.

-Walking tours in Vienna are available from as little as 15 euro or as a free tip-based walking tour.
+If self-guided walking tours of a city aren't your thing, then walking tours in Vienna are also available from as little as 15 euros, or as free tip-based ones.

-A walking tour of Vienna typically starts at the Karlsplatz and moves on to key attractions along the way, including the Albertina Art Museum, the Monument Against War and Fascism, and the Capuchin Church and typically end at St Stephan's Cathedral.
+A typical walking tour in Vienna usually starts at Karlsplatz though, and then moves on to key attractions along the way, including the Albertina Art Museum, the Monument Against War and Fascism, and the Capuchin Church.
+They tend to often end at St. Stephan's Cathedral.

-The Schönbrunn Palace is a World Heritage Site.
-The palace is also the most visited attraction in Vienna, and with good reason.
+The Schönbrunn Palace and its gardens are a UNESCO World Heritage Site and one of Europe's most famous landmarks.
+The palace is also the most-visited attraction in Vienna, and with good reason.
 It is beautiful!

-I suggest buying a ticket online in advance as it can get pretty crowded during high season.
+I also suggest buying a ticket online in advance as it can get pretty crowded here during the high season.

-The Belvedere Palace, a UNESCO World Heritage Site, is one of the most interesting places to visit in Vienna.
-The museum consists of two palaces, Upper and Lower Belvedere, which are linked by a serene garden landscape lined with art sculptures and water features.
+The Belvedere Palace, another UNESCO World Heritage Site, is one of the most interesting places to visit in Vienna.
+The museum consists of two palaces, the Upper and Lower Belvedere, which are linked by a serene garden lined with art sculptures and water features.

 These buildings are some of the best examples of Baroque architecture in Vienna.
 The museum houses a variety of artworks from famous artists like Van Gogh, Renoir, Monet and more.

 The two palaces each have an entry fee, but the gardens are free of charge.
-The gardens are perfect if you need to take a quick break to recharge before continuing your big day of sightseeing.
+The gardens are perfect if you need to take a quick break to recharge before continuing your big day of sightseeing Vienna.

 Photographers, gather around.
-One of the coolest spots to take photos in Vienna is the Hundertwasser House, a vibrantly colourful house designed by and named after the well-known Austrian architect, Friedensreich Hundertwasser.
+One of the coolest spots to take photos in Vienna is the Hundertwasser House.
+It is a vibrantly colourful house designed by and named after the well-known Austrian architect, Friedensreich Hundertwasser.

 In addition to its photogenic qualities, the Hundertwasser Museum in the Kunst Haus Wien (designed by the same architect) is open to visitors every day between 10 AM and 6 PM.

 For lunch, check out the Schweizerhaus.
 It is located in the middle of Prater Park.
-The restaurant offers a delicious spread of classic Austrian cuisine.
-The restaurant is presented in the form of a massive beer garden which is broken into smaller sections, named after Vienna’s different city districts.
+The restaurant offers a delicious spread of classic Austrian cuisine, and it is set up in the form of a massive beer garden broken into smaller sections named after Vienna’s different city districts.

-If you enjoy goulash and dumplings, you’ll have a feast here.
-The prices are reasonable, and the atmosphere is relaxed and laid-back, making it a great pick to relax while enjoying a genuinely Viennese culinary experience.
+If you enjoy goulash and dumplings, then you’ll have a feast here.
+The prices are reasonable, and the atmosphere is relaxed and laid-back, which makes it a great place to unwind for a bit while enjoying a genuine Viennese culinary experience.

 Some of the most popular items on the menu are the pork schnitzel and the fried potato pancakes.

-If your imperial palace sightseeing isn’t saturated just yet, the Hofburg Palace is another beautiful palace to add to the list.
-The palace is the former Imperial Palace and holds valuable information about Vienna's imperial history.
+If you're still up for exploring more palaces, then add the Hofburg Palace to your list as well.
+This palace is the former Imperial Palace and holds valuable information about Vienna's imperial history.

 Today, the buildings are home to three museums (one ticket allows admission to all three) as well as the incredible Albertina art gallery.
 This art heaven has more than one million pieces in its collection, including iconic pieces from artists like Picasso and Monet.

-The Stadtkino im Künstlerhaus is one of these, presenting a unique and authentic old-school cinema experience in the film auditorium that has been left virtually unchanged since the 1950s.
-Another photo-opp, as well, since the cinema is coated in murals by famous Austrian artists like Rudolf Eisenmenger and Rudolf Holzinger.
+The Stadtkino im Künstlerhaus is a vintage cinema in Vienna that provides a unique and authentic old-school cinema experience in a film auditorium that has been left virtually unchanged since the 1950s.
+This place is also another excellent photo-opp as well since the cinema is coated in murals by famous Austrian artists like Rudolf Eisenmenger and Rudolf Holzinger.

 If you’re looking for an authentic Viennese dining experience, head to Cafe Museum for dinner.
 Located in the Innere Stadt of Vienna, this restaurant has a long history in the city.
 It opened in 1899 and soon became a popular meetup spot for creatives.

 The restaurant has been redesigned a couple of times since its opening more than a century ago, but its cosy and welcoming interior has remained the same through the decades.
-You can try classic Viennese dishes like Wiener schnitzel, goulash and sausages (I had to skip out on these as I don’t eat meat, but enjoyed the wide variety of salad options).
+You can try classic Viennese dishes here like Wiener schnitzel, goulash and sausages (I skipped out on these as I don’t eat meat, but enjoyed the wide variety of salad options).

-This is a great spot for dinner because it’s right in the middle of all the action, and just a stone’s throw away from the alluring Naschmarkt, where I suggest you head next.
+Cafe Museum is a great spot for dinner because it’s right in the middle of all the action, and just a stone’s throw away from the alluring Naschmarkt - where I suggest you head next!

 The Naschmarkt is one of the best things to do in Vienna at night.
-The market has been around since the 16th century, so it’s no surprise that this is such a famous and well-established market in the city.
+The market has been around since the 16th century, so it’s no surprise that it is a famous and well-established market in the city.